BASICS FOR SUCCESSFUL HYBRID MEETINGS

 Furthermore, common complaints from hybrid meeting attendees include not being able to see each other, having difficulty hearing each other, or encountering blocks to contributing their ideas and expertise.
 Technical challenges related to audio, video, and bandwidth further complicate the interactions between group connectors and single connectors.

-For meeting leaders and facilitators, hybrid meetings demand more effort: planning must consider the needs of both single and group connectors, and facilitating both types of connectors in-meeting requires more care and attention than either virtual or face-to-face meetings alone.
+For meeting leaders and facilitators, planning hybrid meetings demands more effort: it must consider the needs of both single and group connectors, and facilitating both types of connectors in-meeting requires more care and attention than either virtual or face-to-face meetings alone.

 Sometimes Hybrid Makes Sense